Syncfusion AI Assistant

 Accessibility in React OTP Input component

-The OTP Input component followed the accessibility guidelines and standards, including ADA, Section 508, WCAG 2.2 standards, and WCAG roles that are commonly used to evaluate accessibility.
+The OTP Input component follows accessibility guidelines and standards, including ADA, Section 508, WCAG 2.2, and common WAI-ARIA roles used to evaluate accessibility.

 The accessibility compliance for the OTP Input component is outlined below.